Allar/allar.github.io/blog/_posts/2016-02-26-BasicSteamIntegration.md

 ## Linking The OnlineSubsystemSteam Module

 This section applies to C++ projects only.
-If you are working on a Blueprint only project, skip down to (Testing Your Steam Implementation)[#testing-your-steam-implementation].
+If you are working on a Blueprint only project, skip down to <a href="#testing-your-steam-implementation">Testing Your Steam Implementation</a>.
 If you want to convert your Blueprint project to a C++ project, [check out this guide.](/2015/11/05/Converting-BP-Project-To-CPP/)

 All the changes required on the code side of your C++ project for UE4's Steam Integration will take place in your project's `Target.cs` and `Build.cs` files.
 You can find these files in your Project's `Source` folder.
 Please note that the filenames of your `Target.cs` files will be named after your project name and will be different than mine here.